-Today we mark upcoming 78th anniversary of D-Day by walking the sands of Juno Beach at Courseulles-sur-Mer, with story telling and much reflection.
+This morning we mark upcoming 79th anniversary of D-Day by walking the sands of Juno Beach at Courseulles-sur-Mer, with story telling and much reflection.
 A visit inside the Juno Beach Centre is featured, along with a tour of the underground German command bunker just out front.
-We then walk along the shore to hear personal stories of the men who landed here.

 After a pause for lunch in Courseulles we move east, to the Juno sector at St-Aubin-sur-Mer where a 50-mm German anti-tank gun still sits ominously in its casemate.
 From here we venture along the shore a short distance to Bernières-sur-Mer to observe the famous Canada House and the nearby defenses.

 In the afternoon we visit the hallowed grounds of Bény-sur-Mer Canadian War Cemetery, the burial place of 2,044 Canadians who fell in the early hours of D-Day and the subsequent liberation of Normandy.
-Overnight Bayeux - The Churchill.
+Overnight Bayeux - Novotel.
 [B,L]